Understanding the structure of balloon loans is important to make more informed financial decisions. They differ signifi...

 Now that you have some loan estimates, it’s time to inspect them.
 This is where you can investigate the most important details of each offer before you choose a lender.

 This is your opportunity to review:

 Normally, different lenders will provide loan estimates that vary widely in cost.
-You can only know which loan will end up cheaper by reviewing all the loan estimates you receive.
+You can only know which loan will become cheaper by reviewing all the loan estimates you receive.
 You can also compare the results of buying points for each specific mortgage.

 At this point, the mortgage lenders would have sent you a clear picture of what each mortgage would cost.
-It’s the borrower’s responsibility to choose a lender based on their best judgment.
+The borrower’s responsible for choosing a lender based on their best judgment.
 Once the borrower has made their choice, they must commit to the terms that the lender has provided to get the mortgage.

-After making a decision and submitting a formal application, the loan process begins.
+The loan process begins after making a decision and submitting a formal application.
 The lender will check the information provided before approving the loan.
 They will receive several important documents which they will pass on to an underwriter.
 This includes:

 Loan processors professionally gather and organize the information that concerns the buyer and the property.
 They then pass on the documents as a complete package for the underwriter.
 They also open the file for you so the process can get moving.

 The mortgage underwriter is the decision-maker.
 They will be the one who evaluates the documents provided after it’s organized for them by the loan processor.

 The underwriter is responsible for cross-checking the information provided to verify its authenticity and accuracy.
 They are there to ensure that the borrower and the property line up with the eligibility requirements of the mortgage.
 They also perform any additional verification, such as checking the military service of a borrower for a VA Home Loan.
 This is essentially a broad verification process where they look for red flags that point to potential fraud.